icaroribeiro/hash-code-challenge/README.md

 ### 6.2 Microservice 2

 (P.S.
-These tests involve creating, editing and removing records from the test database.)
+These tests involve creating, obtaining, editing and removing records from the test database.)

 ### 6.2.1 Database